nfrisby/frags/docs/README.md

   * `:+-` stands consistently for either `:+` or `:-` within an instance of a rule, and `:-+` stands for the other tally.

-    We use the simple pattern `fr ? :+- a` to mean a complicated thing.
+  * We use the simple pattern `fr ? :+- a` to mean a complicated thing.
-    For example, the following rule template would mean "if the argument of `X` has an extension including a tally for `a` *any where in it* such that `ante` is satisfied, remove that tally."
+    For example, the following rule template would mean "if the argument of `X` has an extension including a tally for `a` *any where in it* such that the antecedant `ante` is satisfied, remove that tally."

     ```haskell
     ante